 - Credit/debit card

-This can give the customer options, and will greatly increase the percentage of invoices paid on time.
+This can give the customer options and will greatly increase the percentage of invoices paid on time.

-Keep your terms and conditions clear and consistent
+10. Keep your terms and conditions clear and consistent

-Ensure that when you start a relationship with a new customers you provide them with clear and consistent terms, and outline any or all terms regarding invoice payments to insure it is made as transparent as possible.
+Ensure that when you begin working with a new customer, you provide clear and consistent terms.
+These should outline any or all terms regarding invoice payments to ensure it is made as transparent as possible.

 Ensure that your terms clearly state your tolerance policies on late payments and the action that can be taken if a late payment issue occurs.